 This movement has gained momentum and grown significantly in recent years, providing a model that has inspired many others.

 Training, Volunteering and Support

-Our volunteers come from a wide range of backgrounds - we provide training and on-site experience in most aspects of the building trade, as well as CSCS and Health and Safety certification.
-We support our volunteers, many of whom go on to live in Giroscope housing.
+Our volunteers come from a wide range of backgrounds - we provide training and on-site experience in most aspects of the building trade, as well as the necessary Health and Safety certification that can lead to a 5 year CSCS card for on-site working.